Start your very own personalised literary journey, or give the gift of reading to a loved one.

-Getting started with Bookabuy is easy - pick a book category, select your subscription term and give us some information about the reader.
+Simply pick a book category, choose between a monthly (recurring) or fixed term/gift (1, 3, 6 or 12 month) subscription and give us some information about the reader.

-We’ll then deliver a new, hand-picked book once a month to yourself or your loved one.
-Each book is tailored to the gift recipient's interests, beautifully gift-wrapped, and accompanied by a personalised message.
+We’ll then deliver a new, handpicked book once a month to yourself or your loved one.
+Each book is tailored to the reader's interests, beautifully gift-wrapped, and accompanied by a personalised message.

 News & Reviews

 Mother’s Day is coming up, and we’re giving two lucky people the gift that keeps on giving – a 3-month book subscription package for both themselves and for their Mum!

 Our competition closes on Monday 7 May, and the winners will be announced on Tuesday 8 May.

 If there is one memoir you need to read this year, it’s this one.
 Patrisse Khan-Cullors, one of the co-founders of the Black Lives Matter movement, reveals the prejudice and persecution endured by African American people in When They Call You a Terrorist.

 Patrisse’s compelling account of the struggles faced by Black people in the US raises awareness about police brutality, mass incarceration, and a host of other vital issues crippling communities.
 The memoir begins with Patrisse's childhood and with the activism borne within her through family struggles, experiences with love, and the everyday interactions with injustice and systematic racism.
 It moves as she matures in her relationships, world views, and in womanhood.